 Deciding to be stronger, healthier and happier is easy.
 Accomplishing this is quite another thing.
 It takes commitment and support.
 It also takes some forethought, especially if it will involve CrossFit training.

 First, it should surprise no one that not every CrossFit box is exactly same.
 Some have better coaches and programming while others have a more holistic health approach.
-Each of these criteria (plus several more) should be taken into consideration before choosing a program.
+These criteria (plus several more) should be taken into consideration before choosing a Crossfit gym.

 There are literally hundreds of criteria one should consider before joining a CrossFit program, but there are seven which carry more weight, and therefore will likely help you lose more and lift more.